Welcome to my Star Wars Novels section. This site will expand

 Book 3 of 3

 This is the last book in the trilogy.
-It was all great, until the end.
-The ending could have been a lot better.
-I expected a great big space battle, but I got surrender.
+It was all great,

 My rating: